aas-spec/github-contributions-api/README.md

 ### Disclaimer

-This project is not intended for production use and should be shifted over into [sallar/github-contributions-api](https://github.com/sallar/github-contributions-api).

 ------

 This api provides a json version of the contributions activity table on a github user's profile page.
 This was created because github does not provide an api for retrieving a users' total contributions.